reswitched/reswitched.github.io/_posts/2018-05-23-ReswitchedWeekly17.md

 ## What Happened: Atmosphère Custom Firmware

-- @ktemkin have been hard at work to get sdMMC drivers out there, and making sure they go *fast*.
+- @ktemkin has been hard at work to get sdMMC drivers out there, and making sure they go *fast*.
 - @TuxSH worked on various part of the boot process.
 - @SciresM Fixed various exosphere bugs, and implemented BIS cryptography,